forjdev/NetNinja-V2/README.md

 If you need to scrape websites that require login credentials or session cookies, our script offers authentication support.
 And when it comes to storing your scraped data, you can choose from a variety of output formats to suit your needs.

 Overall, our web crawling script is a reliable and user-friendly tool that can help you get the data you need with minimal hassle.

+## What happened to version 1?
+Unfortunately, due to human error, the first version of our web crawling script was completely destroyed.
+This means that all the code and data related to the first version of the script were lost and cannot be recovered.

+This is a significant setback for us, as we put a lot of time and effort into developing the initial version of the script.
+However, we understand that mistakes happen, and we're taking steps to prevent this from happening again in the future.

+Moving forward, we'll be implementing more robust backup and version control systems to protect against human error or other unforeseen circumstances that could cause data loss.
+We'll also be conducting more frequent backups to ensure that we have up-to-date copies of all our code and data.

+We understand that the loss of the first version of our script may be inconvenient for our users, and we apologize for any inconvenience this may cause.
+We're committed to making things right and ensuring that we provide our users with the best possible experience moving forward.

 ## Features:
 - Robust error handling: [Add more in-detail description of this feature here]